Nicolás Rodríguez Carrasco: Personal life

 Rodríguez Carrasco was married to Leonor Gutiérrez who was head of the women's Revolutionary Mexicanist Action faction.
 The couple divorced in 1937 following an affair Rodríguez Carrasco had while in exile.

 Rodríguez Carrasco had many siblings.
-A few of his brothers were members of the Revolutionary Mexicanist Action, notably: José, Joaquín, and Manuel.
+A few of his brothers were members of the Revolutionary Mexicanist Action, notably José, Joaquín, and Manuel.

 Beliefs

 Nicolás Rodríguez Carrasco's anti-Semitic and anti-communist sentiments were greatly influenced by Arthur Dietrich.

 Historical disputes

 Parents

 The names of Rodríguez Carrasco's parents officially remain unknown.
 The name of his father was possibly Trinidad Rodríguez, originally hailing from Huejotitán, Chihuahua.
 His mother is thought to have been named Guadalupe.

 Age

 Despite historians' best search efforts, Rodríguez Carrasco's birth certificate has not been found.
-His year of birth is estimated to be 1890; it is thought he was aged 44 when he assumed leadership of the Revolutionary Mexicanist Action in 1934.
+His year of birth is estimated to be 1890; he was approximately aged 44 when he assumed leadership of the Revolutionary Mexicanist Action in 1934.

+Rodríguez Carrasco birthyear was placed in 1897 in Biographical Dictionary of the Extreme Right Since 1890 by Philip Rees.